epam/edp-cluster-add-ons/README.md

 ## Repository structure

-- `add-ons` - contains the source code of the Add Ons in the form of the Helm charts
+- `add-ons` - contains the source code of the Add Ons in the form of the Helm charts, used in both V1 and V2 approaches
+- `bootstrap` - ([V2](#v2-add-ons-approach-with-argocd-applicationset) approach only) provision ApplicationSet
+- `bootstrap.yaml` - ([V2](#v2-add-ons-approach-with-argocd-applicationset) approach only) contains the ArgoCD Application CRs, which deploys the ApplicationSet from the `bootstrap` directory
-- `chart` - contains the Helm chart that uses Apps of Apps pattern and contains ArgoCD Application CRs
+- `chart` - (V1 approach only) contains the Helm chart that uses Apps of Apps pattern and contains ArgoCD Application CRs
 - `clusters` - ([V2](#v2-add-ons-approach-with-argocd-applicationset) approach only) contains the configuration files for the add-ons that are specific to the cluster
-- `bootstrap` - ([V2](#v2-add-ons-approach-with-argocd-applicationset) approach only) provision ApplicationSet (V2 approach only)

 ```bash
 .